-M.A. in Counseling Psychology, Child and Adolescent Treatment Concentration
+M.A. in Counseling Psychology, Child and Adolescent Treatment Concentration in Chicago

 Students in the Child and Adolescent Treatment concentration within the Counseling Psychology master’s program learn about best-practice approaches with children and adolescents in the area of the assessment and treatment of youth.
 The goal is to prepare students to work as entry-level practitioners capable of effectively working with children representing the full age spectrum, from early childhood through adolescence.
 Emphasis is on developing a conceptual and experiential background in working with the mental health needs of these young populations within a wide range of familial and cultural lifestyles.
 In addition to students acquiring expert psychotherapy techniques with children, additional focus is provided on related topics such as working with parents and schools, the importance of the context of referral, and the relationship between the child’s developmental stage and therapeutic activities and goals.

 Chicago program prepares graduates to sit for professional counselor licensure in Illinois (LPC and LCPC) and other states

 • Year 2: 700-hour (minimum) placement experience• Chicago: sites meet Licensed Supervisor standards

 - Bachelor's degree from a regionally accredited institution

 - A course in Psychology, with a grade earned of C or better

 - A course in Statistics or Research Methods, with a grade earned of C or better

 Assessment and Treatment Planning of Children and Adolescents